Do you wonder how to leverage demographic data and product usage to spot and act on your users’ buying intent?

 Sometimes new leads don’t always provide us with that information initially.
 But it’s still worth reaching out to those prospects.
 In these instances, we use their average response time as a metric for identifying the customer’s potential.
 Leads that take a week to reply aren’t scored as high as the ones who are eager to respond within hours.

-Want to See How PQL Metrics Can Help Your SaaS?
+Want to See How You Can Leverage Product Qualified Leads For Your SaaS?